OpenSearch cluster and host state monitoring

 and select Create alert. -

-If the chart shows multiple metrics, select the data query to generate a metric and click Continue.
-You can learn more about the query language in this Yandex Monitoring article.
+If the chart displays multiple metrics, select the data query for the relevant metric and click Continue.
+To learn more about the query language, see this Yandex Monitoring article.

 -